2024-CMPU9010-GROUP-3/PROJECT/Documentation/retrospectives/week10.md

 - Team pace seems to be slowing down and excitement for the project seems to have weakened
 - Some features we planned for may not be implemented in time before the major feature freeze
 - Getting professional users who we are targeting for usability testing is tough
+- Some members feel as though they don't get to do enough developping/coding tasks

 ### **3. Glad**